 Personally, I'm a little concerned that some forms of downtime such as console games are actually exhausting in terms of concentration.
 I'm thinking particularly of my son's post-gaming lull in attention which usually takes thirty minutes or more to shake off.

 Distraction and Focus

-For younger learners, the kitchen table is the ideal place to do homework - because you are likely to be around to help - but it's worth remembering that TV, radio, and even telephone conversations can be distracting.
+For younger learners, the kitchen table is the ideal place to do homework, because you are likely to be around to help - but it's worth remembering that TV, radio, and even telephone conversations can be distracting.

 As learners reach ten or older and become more independent consider a desk in their bedroom or another room and best not to allow devices during homework time.
-Also, try asking them to set a target time to complete the work - this can help them focus.
+Also, try asking them to set a target time to complete the work as this can help them focus.